Kick101/vaults/Ideas and Improvements/ISC2/Mike Chappel.md

 **Security Association (SA):** SA refers to a number of protocols used for negotiating encryption keys and algorithms.
 One of the most common SA protocols is Internet Key Exchange (IKE).

 ##### Network Access Control
-NAC interceots network traffic coming from unknown devices and verifies that the system and user are authorized before allowing.
+NAC intercepts network traffic coming from unknown devices and verifies that the system and user are authorized before allowing.
 - NAC uses _802.1x authentication_ protocol
 	- Device that wants to authenticate uses _NAC Supplicant_ software
 	- _Authenticator_ - switch/wireless controller